 Industrial ethernet switches have broad application in industrial infrastructures such as smart grid, security & surveillance, intelligent rail & traffic and other utilities are driving the industrial ethernet switch market.
 In smart grid Ethernet switch plays a significant role in substation automation, reducing the expenditure and the complexity of wiring between devices found in many transmission & distribution substations by converging to an Ethernet-based network.

 For security & surveillance, Smart Ethernet switches with Power-over-Ethernet (PoE) technology are used.
-PoE networks transfer power to the local area network cable and circulates it to the attached devices, which are handy for internet protocol based surveillance systems.
+PoE networks transfer power to the local area network cable and circulate it to the attached devices, which are handy for internet protocol-based surveillance systems.
 It helps in browser-based straightforward communication and user interface.
 An administrator can browse to the IP address of the switch, easy-to-use, and then uses the graphic user interface as a pure vehicle for monitoring and configuring essential components and features in the network.

 The spectrum of available industrial Ethernet switch products reflects a continual broadening of supplier offerings beyond the legacy eight-port DIN rail switch and service to specific applications.
 While vertical integration and infrastructure applications seek maximum throughput and bandwidth, factory automation applications may seek to limit network traffic.

 The industry is segmented by application, organization size, and verticals.
 By application, it is segmented as software, hardware, and services.
 By organizational structure, it is segmented as small & medium and large enterprise.
 By vertical, it is segmented as aerospace & defense, food & beverage, intelligent transportation systems, machinery manufacturing, mining & metals, oil & gas, automotive, building automation, chemical, and electric power generation.